jimfinnis/jcf12/content/teaching/CS123/examples/inheritcomp/index.md

     private Appearance appearance;

     // constructor which initialises the entity's mover and appearance to null.
-    // By default, entities do not move (and do not have a position), they are
+    // By default, entities do not move, they are invisible,
-    // invisible, and make no noise.
+    // and make no noise.

     public Entity(){
         mover = null;